kevingbb/lunchbytesNov2022/README.md

 curl $storeURL | jq . | grep testscale
 ```

 Now let's see scaling in action.
 To do this, we will generate a large amount of messages which should cause the applications to scale up to cope with the demand.
 To demonstrate this, a script that uses the `tmux` command is provided in the `scripts` folder of this repository.
-Run the following commands:

-```bash
-cd scripts
-./appwatch.sh $resourceGroup $apiURL $dashboardAPIURL/queue
-```

-This will split your terminal into four separate views.
+The script will split your terminal into four separate views using tmux.

 * On the left, you will see the output from the `hey` command.
 It's going to send 5,000 requests to the application, so there will be a short delay, around 20 to 30 seconds, whilst the requests are sent.
 Once the `hey` command finishes, it should report its results.
-* On the right at the top, you will see a list of the container app versions (revisions) that we've deployed.
+* On the right at the top and middle, you will see a list of the container app versions (revisions) that we've deployed for the queuereader and httpapi scaling rules.
 One of these will be the latest version that we just deployed.
-As `hey` sends more and more messages, you should notice that one of these revisions of the app starts to increase its replica count
+As `hey` sends more and more messages, you should notice that one of these revisions of the app starts to increase its replica count.
-* Also on the right, in the middle, you should see the current count of messages in the queue.
-This will increase to 10,000 and then slowly decrease as the app works it way through the queue.
+* Also on the right at the bottom, you should see the current count of messages in the queue.
+This will increase and then slowly decrease as the app works it way through the queue.

-Once `hey` has finished generating messages, the number of instances of the HTTP API application should start to scale up and eventually max out at 10 replicas.
+Once `hey` has finished generating messages, the number of instances of the HTTP API application should start to scale up and eventually max out upwards of 10 replicas.
 After the number of messages in the queue reduces to zero, you should see the number of replicas scale down and return to 1.

+Run the following commands:

 > Tip!
 To exit from tmux when you're finished, type `CTRL-b`, then `:` and then the command `kill-session`

+```bash
+cd scripts
+./appwatch.sh $resourceGroup $apiURL $dashboardAPIURL/queue
+```

 ### Cleanup